Ángel Zaldívar

-Ángel Zaldívar Caviedes (born 8 February 1994) is a Mexican professional footballer who plays as a forward for Liga MX club Atlético San Luis, on loan from Guadalajara.
+Ángel Zaldívar Caviedes (born 8 February 1994) is a Mexican professional footballer who plays as a forward for Liga MX club Juárez.

 Club career

 Guadalajara

 Zaldívar made his official debut on 28 July 2013 in a home game against Querétaro F.C.
 He scored his first league goal in a match against Chiapas F.C. in which the team tied 1–1 in the last minute.

 Coras (loan)

 He was sent out on loan to Coras de Tepic in 2015 in order to gain playing time and experience.

 Return to Guadalajara

 On his return to Guadalajara he scored his first and second league goals against C.F.
 Pachuca which ended in a 4–4 draw.
 Zaldivar scored his 1st 2016 league goal and 4th professional goal with Guadalajara against Puebla to make the game 2–0 which the game ended in a 3–0 win for C.D.
 Guadalajara.
 He is a favorite when it comes to penalties, where his shooting abilities shine.